 The Ed.S. program in School Psychology is designed to prepare students to meet the Department of Education requirements for certification in West Virginia and other states.
-The program consists of 75 hours of required coursework and field experiences.
+The program, which is approved by the National Association of School Psychologists (NASP), consists of 75 hours of required coursework and field experiences.
 Students who possess graduate degrees in psychology or education are encouraged to apply and enter with advanced standing.
 The program faculty will review such students' transcripts and determine the extent of credit to be awarded for previous coursework.